adobe/aepsdk-sample-app-android/README.md

 ## About this Project

-This repository contains the Android sample app for the AEP SDK.
+This repository contains the Android sample app for the latest versions of the Android Mobile SDKs.

+> **Note**
+> The sample app with the previous Android SDKs is archived in [sdk-1.x](https://github.com/adobe/aepsdk-sample-app-android/tree/sdk-1.x) branch.

 ## Prerequisites